robpearson/BlueRing/README.md

 ## Contributing

 Feel free to fork and submit pull requests.
-Please create an Issue first to discuss the issue
+Please create an [Issue][issues] first to discuss the issue and ensure it's in line with the project goals.

 ---